lawrencemulders/cryptoapp/README.md

 # cryptoapp

-This readme is an introduction of a project I am currently building: a cryptocurrency application which allows real time monitoring and predicive capabilities.
+This readme is an introduction to a project I am currently building: a cryptocurrency application which allows real time monitoring and predicive capabilities.

 Each file has it's individual purpose.
 For example, alerttracking enables a user to receive notifications when a price is above (below) a certain threshold.
 Note: this project is a work-in-progress.
 As you will observe, classes are not defined yet, however, the API calls have been build including simple feedback.